What Is Meibomianitis?

 When you begin to experience symptoms of meibomianitis, make an appointment to see your eye care specialist.
 Both optometrists and ophthalmologists can diagnose and manage meibomianitis.

-- The doctor will ask about your medical history including systemic and ocular medications.
-The doctor may use sophisticated imaging called meibography to view your glands.
+- Your eye doctor will ask about your medical history including systemic and ocular medications.
+Then they may use sophisticated imaging called meibography to view your glands.

-- Your doctor may use a tool to express your glands and squeeze out the oil to determine its consistency.
+- Further, your doctor may use a tool to express your glands and squeeze out the oil to determine its consistency.

-- Your eye doctor may recommend remedies to take better care of your eyelids.
-Eyelid hygiene may include a warm compress and lid cleanser.
+- Your eye doctor may recommend treatment to take better care of your eyelids.
+For instance, good eyelid hygiene may include a warm compress and lid cleanser.

 - Oral antibiotics like tetracyclines may reduce inflammation and improve meibomian gland function.